kanaka/mal/impls/java-truffle/README.md

 *Was it worth it?*

-This is both totally subjective and a gross simplification, but let's say we've increased the complexity of the interpreter overall by roughly 1.5 x, and environments in particular by 3x.
-If we were to perform the same changes in the Java implementation (discounting macro inlining, which has nothing to do with Truffle/GraalVM at all), I expect based on Truffle Mal's performance on OpenJDK we'd see at most a 3x performance improvement.
-Thanks to Truffle/GraalVM, we were able to leverage that into anywhere from a 6x to 80x improvement.
+This is both totally subjective and a gross over-simplification, but let's just guess that we've increased the complexity of the baseline Java interpreter overall by roughly 1.5 x, and environments in particular by 3x.

-*How much of the speed-up is really attributable to the Truffle/GraalVM combo, and how much came from putting more time into the code itself?*

-The actual speed-up attributable to Truffle-enabled JIT compilation for the Busywork benchmark is probably more like 6-7x.
-I suspect that the Fib on Mal benchmark would be an even better indicator of real performance gains, but I'll need to fix the compilation failures in order to get good numbers.
+In exchange for this increase in complexity, we've managed to obtain between from 25x to 80x better performance over the baseline Java interpreter, depending on the Mal program.

+We could perform most of our optimizations on that Java interpreter _without_ using Truffle.
+However, we'd end up at a similar level of complexity, and would see substantially smaller performance gains.

+Based on these results, if I were to attempt a 'production quality' Mal implementation, I'd probably do it with Truffle and GraalVM.
+The performance gains alone seem to justify it.

+It's also worth observing that the Truffle/GraalVM provide _other_ interesting benefits that are not performance-related.
+I won't cover them here.
+I think the most interesting non-performance benefit is the promise of interoperability with other Truffle languages.